teachingaway/teachingaway.github.io/_posts/2014-11-24-convertible-debt-vs-equity.md

 # Convertible Equity

 [Safe, a Replacement for Convertible Notes](http://blog.ycombinator.com/announcing-the-safe-a-replacement-for-convertible-notes).
 [Paul Graham](http://twitter.com/paulg), 2014.
-A "safe" is like a convertible note in that the investor is buying the right to buy stock in an equity round when it occurs.
+"Safe" stands for "Simple Agreement for Future Equity."
+An investor makes a cash investment in a company, but gets company stock at a later date, in connection with a specific event.

 [Safe Financing Documents](http://www.ycombinator.com/documents/#safe).
 Y Combinator, 2014.
 Check out the "[Safe Primer](http://www.ycombinator.com/docs/SAFE_Primer.rtf)", where they hid a lot of interesting information in a .rtf file for some reason.